 it is not because you are thinner.

 that was a real plot twist, wasn’t it?

 I think the best surprise so far though, is that all this work of coming home to you has have given me the kind of confidence I always wanted but never had, like the kind you need on a dance floor or in the bedroom.

-At the end of last year I prayerfully chose my word for 2021, just like I do every year- except this time it wasn’t a word, it was a whole sentence, because yes, I am extra like that.
+at the end of last year i thoughtfully chose my word for 2021, just like I do every year- except this time it wasn’t a word, it was a whole sentence, because yes, I am extra like that.

 It was simply this: